- Key Initiatives

 Charles Jones, Robert W. Lear Professor of Finance and Economics and Senior Vice Dean

-The structure of trading securities, and the activities of brokers and dealers, have undergone dramatic changes in recent years as the result of technological changes, globalization, and new regulatory initiatives.
-Given those changes, and in particular the decline of the New York Stock Exchange’s market share of global trading, how will New York evolve as a global financial center?
+The structure of trading securities and the activities of brokers and dealers have undergone dramatic changes in recent years as the result of technological changes, globalization, and new regulatory initiatives.
+Given those changes, how will financial markets adapt?
 To what extent is regulation advantaging or disadvantaging the United States as a location for initial public offerings, and for securities trading more broadly?

-Director: Harry Mamaysky, Associate Professor of Professional Practice
+Directors: Harry Mamaysky, Professor of Professional Practice (Finance)

 Paul Tetlock, A. Barton Hepburn Professor of Economics in the Faculty of Business